Chris Dickinson (wrestler)

-Christopher Torre(born August 11, 1987) is an American professional wrestler better known by the ring name Chris Dickinson.
+Christopher Torre (born August 11, 1987), better known by his ring name Chris Dickinson, is an American professional wrestler.

 He is best known for his work in Game Changer Wrestling, Ring of Honor, Evolve Wrestling, Jersey All Pro Wrestling, New Japan Pro Wrestling and Beyond Wrestling.
 He has also worked for various promotions around the world, including Lucha Libre AAA Worldwide in Mexico, Pro Wrestling Zero1 in Japan, Preston City Wrestling in England, International Wrestling Syndicate in Canada, and American promotions Combat Zone Wrestling and Chikara.
-He is a former ROH World Tag Team Champion.

 Professional wrestling career

 Early career (2002–2003)

-Initially a backyard wrestler, training in late 2001, Dickinson started his wrestling career in 2002 when he was 15, wrestling around the New Jersey area under the name Paco Loco.
+Initially a backyard wrestler, training in late 2001, Torre started his wrestling career in 2002 when he was 15, wrestling around the New Jersey area under the name Paco Loco.

 Independent circuit (2008–present)

-After a hiatus from professional wrestling, Dickinson, now billed as Chris Dickinson made his wrestling in ring return in 2008 for Jersey All Pro Wrestling where he was defeated Earl Cooter and Amy Lee.
+After a hiatus from professional wrestling, Torre, now billed as Chris Dickinson made his wrestling in ring return in 2008 for Jersey All Pro Wrestling where he was defeated Earl Cooter and Amy Lee.
 In 2009, Dickinson made his debut for Beyond Wrestling after being told about it by fellow Jersey All Pro trainee and friend, Corvis Fear.
 At Beyond's debut show, Dickinson was defeated by Eric Alverado in the first ever match held by Beyond Wrestling.
 In Dickinson's fourth match for Beyond he wrestled against future Doom Patrol partner Jaka (then known as Jonny Mangue).

-In 2015, Dickinson made his debut for Ring Of Honor where he lost to Michael Elgin.
+In 2015, Dickinson made his debut for Ring of Honor where he lost to Michael Elgin.

-Dickinson made his debut for Mexican promotion Lucha Libre AAA Worldwide for AAA's Lucha Invades NY event in which Dickinson teamed with Mini-Estrella Mascarita Dorada against Dave The Clown and mini-estrella Demus.
+Dickinson made his debut for Mexican promotion Lucha Libre AAA Worldwide for AAA's Lucha Invades NY event in which Dickinson teamed with Mini-Estrella Mascarita Dorada against Dave The Clown and Mini-Estrella Demus.
 Later in the year, Dickinson wrestled for a AAA and Promociones EMW joint-event teaming with Black Boy and Tiago.